What’s The Difference Between VPS and Cloud Hosting for WordPress?

 Two options that are a solid choice for most websites are Virtual Private Server (VPS) and cloud hosting.
 The flexibility and scalability of these types of plans make them useful for websites of any size, meaning they can be used for both personal and business sites.

-In this post, we’ve compared VPS and cloud hosting performance in a few key areas, including:
+In this post, we’ve compared VPS vs. cloud hosting performance in a few key areas, including:

 We’ll also look at the various features you’ll get with these types of hosting, and examine what kinds of websites each hosting option works best for.
 Let’s get started!